xialvjun/rest2graphql/README.md

     logger: {},
     // `config.axios.interceptors` is just:
     // `Record<string, (axios:AxiosInstance, ctx:Koa.Context) => any>`
-    // You can do things to them and give it a name in the key.
+    // you can do things to them and give it a name in the key.
-    // See `config.graphql.axiosPresets[presetName].interceptors`
+    // see `config.graphql.axiosPresets[presetName].interceptors`
     interceptors: {
       // transmit cookie in both directions
       cookie: (axios, ctx) => {